hyadamhuang/linearlinearmodel/README.md

 # linearlinearmodel
-This MATLAB code has been prepared as a part of research publication entitled:
+These Jupyter Notebook and MATLAB codes have been prepared as a part of research publication entitled:

 Deep Learning for Quantification of Basilar Artery Morphology Using Intracranial Vessel Wall MRI: A Feasibility Study